queryluke/masseffect-5e-data/text/en/set-bonuses/inferno.md

 ---
-id: inferno
 bonuses:
-  - threshold: 2
+  - text: >-
-    text: When you lose hit points, as a reaction, you may expend a charge of medi-gel.
+      When you lose hit points, as a reaction, you may expend a charge of medi-gel.
-max: 2
 ---